cogsys-io/cogsys-io-cookiecutter-pypackage/README.rst

 * `ardydedase/cookiecutter-pypackage`_: A fork with separate requirements files rather than a requirements list in the ``setup.py`` file.

-* `lgiordani/cookiecutter-pypackage`_: A fork of Cookiecutter that uses Punch_ instead of bump2version_ and with separate requirements files.
+* `lgiordani/cookiecutter-pypackage`_: A fork of Cookiecutter that uses Punch_ instead of versioneer_ and with separate requirements files.

 * `briggySmalls/cookiecutter-pypackage`_: A fork using Poetry_ for neat package management and deployment, with linting, formatting, no makefiles and more.